DataDog/kics/documentation/rules/terraform/aws/s3_bucket_without_versioning.md

   id: "568a4d22-3517-44a6-a7ad-6a7eed88722c"
   display_name: "S3 Bucket Without Versioning"
   cloud_provider: "aws"
-  platform: "Terraform"
+  framework: "Terraform"
   severity: "MEDIUM"
   category: "Backup"
 ---
 ## Metadata

-**Name:** `aws/s3_bucket_without_versioning`

-**Query Name** `S3 Bucket Without Versioning`

 **Id:** `568a4d22-3517-44a6-a7ad-6a7eed88722c`

 **Cloud Provider:** aws

-**Platform** Terraform
+**Framework:** Terraform

 **Severity:** Medium

 **Category:** Backup

+#### Learn More

+ - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket#versioning)

-## Description
+### Description

  Amazon S3 buckets should have versioning enabled to protect against accidental or malicious deletion and overwriting of objects.
 Without versioning (`versioning { enabled = false }`), deleted or overwritten files cannot be recovered, potentially leading to permanent data loss or loss of critical information.
 Enabling versioning (`versioning { enabled = true }`) allows you to preserve, retrieve, and restore every version of every object stored in the bucket, significantly improving data resiliency.

-#### Learn More

- - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket#versioning)

 ## Compliant Code Examples